superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

     sa.create_folder(project, "folder1")

-After that point almost all SDK functions that use project name as argument can point to that folder with slash after the project name, e.g., in this case "Example Project 1/folder1".
+After that point almost all SDK functions that use project name as argument can point to that folder with slash after the project name, e.g., "Example Project 1/folder1", in this case.

 Uploading images to project
 ____________________________